jpype-project/jpype/doc/index.rst

 and Java for strong typed production code, JPype provides a powerful environment for engineering and code development.

-Unlike Jython, JPype does not achive this by re-implementing Python, but instead by interfacing both virtual machines at the native level.
+Unlike Jython, JPype does not achieve this by re-implementing Python, but instead by interfacing both virtual machines at the native level.
 This shared memory based approach achieves good computing performance, while providing the access to the entirety of CPython and Java libraries.